graphprotocol/support/README.md

 * Issues with the hosted service on https://thegraph.com/
 * Feature requests from the community
-* Answers to frequently asked questions and common problems
+* Answers to frequently asked questions
+* Documentation of common patterns in subgraphs

 ## Have questions or problems getting started?